 You might not be able to envision yourself relaxing and focusing on your breathing.
 It seems odd to you.
 The few times that you’ve tried it at home, it didn’t seem to accomplish much.
 Get help.

 This practice can be of tremendous benefit to you.
 And when you’re struggling with a mental health challenge, it may hold the key to getting better.
 Reach out to the mental health team at PACE Mental Health Houston today.
-Call 866.971.8423 now to set up an appointment and learn more.
+Call *DM_DirectNumber format=period link=true* now to set up an appointment and learn more.